 Thanks for your blog post and also your direct email enquiry, I will ring you so I can take more detail and then I can give you a fixed fee quote for advising you with regards to the proposed agreement.

 By Susan Harwood on Wednesday June 6, 2018

-Hey, i have been married to my wife for about 4 years, it will be 5 years in november this year.
+Hey, i have been married to my wife for about 4 years, it will be 5 years in November this year.
 She moved out of the house about a year and 2 months ago.
-I am looking to start divorce proceedings against her, and i have put in an application to the child maintanience agency to determine how much i would have to pay for our son.
+I am looking to start divorce proceedings against her, and i have put in an application to the child maintenance agency to determine how much i would have to pay for our son.

 By Daniel Johnson on Saturday June 30, 2018